 The new Mental Health Emergency Center is a major milestone in our community’s journey toward holistic, decriminalized, de-stigmatized and equitable mental health care.

 The new emergency center serves as an anchor institution in the surrounding neighborhood, providing increased safety, revitalization and economic benefit.
 The center employs about 70 full-time equivalent staff, including peer support professionals.
 It also serves as a training center for psychiatric medical residents and will offer professional educational opportunities for other mental health personnel in the future.

-Construction and start-up costs for the new center are projected to be $18 million, with the County covering 50% of those costs and the health systems covering the other half.
-Once open, the center is expected to deliver care with an operating loss of $12 million annually.
-Operating shortfalls will be similarly split 50/50 between the County and the health systems.
+Construction and start-up costs for the new center were projected to be $18 million, with the County covering 50% of those costs and the health systems covering the other half.
+The center is expected to deliver care with an operating loss of $12 million annually.
+Operating shortfalls are similarly split 50/50 between the County and the health systems.

 Efforts are underway with the State of Wisconsin to enhance crisis reimbursement to ensure long-term viability.

 As a tax-exempt organization, the Mental Health Emergency Center welcomes philanthropic and corporate gifts.
-If your foundation or company is interested in learning more about sponsored programs and services that will support the emergency center’s patients and behavioral health professionals, please contact us.
+Please contact us If your foundation or company is interested in learning more about sponsored programs and services that support the emergency center’s patients and behavioral health professionals.